 The management partition is used to administer the information that is necessary for the operation of the GFS Shared File System.
-The management partition is also used for sfcfrmd daemon to maintain the consistency of information.
+The management partition is also used for the file system monitoring mechanism to maintain the consistency of information.
 The management partition contains the following information: